How 3 Big Brands Use Storytelling to Make Everyday Products Exciting

 At the heart of it, storytelling is about using characters, setting and storyline to take an audience somewhere and make them feel something.

-The values-driven, user-generated stories Honey Made, Patagonia and University of Phoenix tell with their unscripted “Worn Wear,” “This is Wholesome,” and “A Career Outside Of Football” campaigns accomplish this extremely well.
+The values-driven, user-generated stories Patagonia, Honey Maid, and the University of Phoenix tell with their unscripted “Worn Wear,” “This is Wholesome,” and “A Career Outside Of Football” campaigns accomplish this extremely well.

 Here’s what their campaigns look like: